|Camp Information & Fees|

 Associate Head Coach

-Daly joined the Boston University program for the 2009-10 season as an assistant coach after serving for four years as the head coach of the Monsignor Bonner High School boys' varsity team in Philadelphia.
+Daly joined the Boston University program for the 2009-10 season as an assistant coach after working the sidelines the previous four years as the head coach of the Monsignor Bonner High School boys' varsity team in Philadelphia.
 He was promoted to associate head coach at BU in May of 2011 after being involved in all of the program's operations, including practice and game planning, academic advising and on-the-floor coaching, specifically with the post players.

-Keith Urgo is in his second season as an assistant coach at Penn State and fifth overall in collegiate coaching.
-Urgo formerly worked with Patrick Chambers as a member of the Villanova coaching staff.
+Keith Urgo is in his fourth season as a member of the Penn State coaching staff and second serving as an associate head coach.
+Urgo served for two seasons as an assistant coach at Penn State before being promoted to his current post in June of 2013.
+He is in his sixth season overall in collegiate coaching and formerly worked with Patrick Chambers as a member of the Villanova coaching staff.

 A 2002 graduate of Fairfield University, Urgo played varsity basketball and lacrosse for the Stags.
 He spent the last four seasons on Jay Wright's staff at Villanova serving for two of those seasons alongside Chambers.